Chart Color Schemes

 Heathcote has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely impacting the area.
-Key projects include Heathcote Apartments Development, Hermitage Apartments, Engadine Central Shopping Centre Redevelopment, and Waratah Road Townhouses.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects that could impact this region.
+Notable ones include Heathcote Apartments Development, Hermitage Apartments, Engadine Central Shopping Centre Redevelopment, and Waratah Road Townhouses.
+The following list details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.